 You don't have to use dairy

 There are many, many French toast recipes that use dairy, but over time people have opted for non-dairy products.
 If you stopped eating French toast for this reason, now is a great time to find an alternative for your dredge.

 Substitutions can be made with a multitude of products such as almond, soy and rice milk, as well as hemp and coconut drinks.
 Some of these also come in unsweetened versions.
 I use fat free, liquid non-dairy creamer when I'm in a pinch, also.

-The NSCA recommends different protein amounts for different levels of exercise.
+There are different recommendations from sources protein amounts with different levels of exercise.
 The conversion table is as follows:

 [Check out Ava Cowan's Chocolate French Toast Recipe]

 Besides the fact that you can use cinnamon or vanilla to spice up your French toast, you can add an array of toppings to add flavor, too.
 Fresh fruit compote and ready whip are simple, tasty choices.